ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### `graphql` Package

-- Added the support for GraphQL `Subscriptions`
+- Added the support for GraphQL `subscriptions`
-- Added the support for GraphQL `Interfaces`
+- Added the support for GraphQL `interfaces`
-- Added the support for GraphQL `Documentation`
+- Added the support for GraphQL `documentation`
-- Added the `GraphiQL Client` support for GraphQL services
+- Added the `GraphiQL client` support for GraphQL services

 #### Improvements